 In 1556, Humayun is succeeded by his son Akbar, under whom the Mughal Empire begins to prosper, and with it, the patronage of the arts.
 Within ten years of his rule, Akbar amasses a collection of 100 artists and craftsmen for his atelier at his newly founded city Fatehpur Sikri, in Agra.
 Here, within the magnificent red sandstone walls of his new capital, the cultural and aesthetic traditions of Persia, Central Asia and India mix and mingle to create the unparalleled richness of the Mughal style that manifests in literature, music, calligraphy, painting, precious-gem collection and jewellery making.

-The hallmarks of the style—vivid colours, intricate craftsmanship and clear, cross-cultural influences—are best seen in the miniature paintings and jewellery of the period.
+The Crown Jewels The hallmarks of the style—vivid colours, intricate craftsmanship and clear, cross-cultural influences—are best seen in the miniature paintings and jewellery of the period.
 Take, for example, this group portrait of emperors Akbar, Jahangir and Shah Jahan, painted by court artist Bichitr, in Agra.
 The painting, while ostensibly outlining the significance of succession in the Mughal Empire, also showcases the three rulers under whom the Mughal miniature style of painting truly comes into its own.

 The painting’s jewel-like colours, intricate brushwork and richness of material are clear evidence of the value the Mughals’ placed on art—but they also depict the wealth of the Mughal court.
 All three rulers sit on raised thrones that are gilded and gem-studded.
 Akbar is the least decorated of the three, and his grandson, Shah Jahan, the most (note his belt, embedded with large table cut diamonds and a central ruby), as befitting one who will inherit an empire.
 Akbar hands a Timurid crown over to Shah Jahan, and mounted on top of the crown is a unique diamond the size of a pigeon’s egg.
 While there is no clear documented evidence of this diamond’s history and provenance, this is likely to be the ‘Akbar Shah’ diamond, which Shah Jahan is believed to have had inscribed with his own, his father’s, and his grandfather’s names.
 Paintings—and prized gemstones—as seen in this miniature, are instrumental in establishing legacy and heritage.
 An inventory of the royal treasury at the time of Akbar’s death included rare diamonds, emeralds, rubies, sapphires, pearls and other precious gems valued at over 60 million rupees—and this was excluding the gold ornaments